 Viewing all edits can make your Word document look chaotic; many editors return multiple versions to the author to make life easier.
 I’m a big believer in that approach.
 If your manuscript is in Word document form, I’ll return two versions of it to you.
 The first version contains all tracked changes and comments so you can see the edits and recommendations in full detail.
 The second version is a “clean” copy with all edits accepted, giving you the best feel for my recommended changes.
 I suggest viewing the “clean” copy first.

 I don’t recommend using the same person for developmental/line editing and copy editing/proofreading.
 A developmental/line editor will have already worked closely with your manuscript, and a copy editor/proofreader works best when they are coming to a manuscript with totally fresh eyes.
 If I have developmentally and/or line edited your book, I can refer you to my highly skilled associate for copy editing/proofreading.

 Formatting and cover art

-The final step in preparing your manuscript for publication is formatting.
+The final step in preparing your manuscript for publication is book design and/or formatting.
 This takes place after proofreading and applies to both print books and eBooks.
 If you’re self-publishing, or publishing through a house that requires you to provide a ready-to-publish manuscript, you’ll need a professional.
 Formatting requires design skills, typesetting knowledge and specialized software.
-Doing your own formatting (especially in Word) can result in the “amateur” look that deters potential readers and reviewers.
+Doing your own design or formatting (especially in Word) can result in the “amateur” look that deters potential readers and reviewers.
 Additionally, eBooks need to be optimized across platforms.
 What looks good on one reading device may not look good on another.
 An expert can ensure your book looks professional on every device.